 If you would like to register your interest in participating, please email Sarah.

-Centre for Fine Print Research, UWE Bristol, City Campus at Bower Ashton, Kennel Lodge Road, Bristol BS3 2JT, UK.
+Centre for Print Research, UWE Bristol, City Campus at Bower Ashton, Kennel Lodge Road, Bristol BS3 2JT, UK.